MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-subscriptions-licenses-trials.md

 - Timing or pending action items
 - Governance requirements related to user licenses
 - Auditing requirements related to user licenses
-- Snapshot of user license information
+- A snapshot of user license information

 > [!TIP]
 > Unless you're a very small organization with very few changes, don't manually document every user license.
 Instead, use the [Microsoft Graph APIs](/graph/use-the-api) to extract information about subscriptions and licenses regularly.
 Consider storing a snapshot of the user license data every week or every month.
-That way, you can compare snapshots to find what's changed.
+That way, you can compare snapshots to determine what's changed.
 For more information, see [Audit user licenses](#step-6-audit-user-licenses).

 > [!IMPORTANT]
 > Refer to the [Product plans and service plan identifiers](/entra/identity/users/licensing-service-plan-reference) documentation when comparing the Microsoft Graph results to what's displayed in the Microsoft 365 admin center.